Is That Alright?

 "Is That Alright?" is a song from the 2018 film A Star Is Born and soundtrack of the same name, performed by American singer Lady Gaga.
 It was produced by Gaga, Mark Nilan Jr., Nick Monson, and Paul "DJ White Shadow" Blair; writing credits include all of them besides Lukas Nelson and Aaron Raitiere.
 The track is sung by Gaga's in-movie character, Ally, as a loving ode to Bradley Cooper's character, Jackson.
 It plays during the end credits of the original, theatrical cut of A Star Is Born, while appearing in the wedding scene in its extended, Encore edition.

-The song charted within the top 30 in Hungary, Scotland, and Slovakia.
-It received positive reviews, with critics complimenting Gaga's vocals.
+The song received positive reviews, with critics praising Gaga's emotional vocals, drawing comparisons to Adele and Broadway ballads, and highlighting the track's vulnerability and dramatic structure.
+It charted within the top 30 in Hungary, Scotland, and Slovakia.
+Gaga performed "Is That Alright?" live for the first time at select dates of her Mayhem Ball tour (2025–2026).

 Background and composition

 "Is That Alright?" first appeared as a snippet shared by Lady Gaga on September 25, 2018, in a teaser for her film, A Star Is Born, for which the song was written.
 The video gave a minute-long preview of the track, along with various clips from the movie.
 It later appeared as the twenty-fifth track of the standard version of the movie's soundtrack album, released on October 5, 2018.
 "Is That Alright?" is a power ballad with piano instrumentation.
 It is a "vulnerable" love song, composed in "the same vein" as the soundtrack's "Shallow" and 'I'll Never Love Again".

 The song's writers and producers were Gaga, Mark Nilan Jr., Nick Monson, and Paul "DJ White Shadow" Blair, with Lukas Nelson and Aaron Raitiere providing additional writing.
 Talking about the writing process for the film, Blair said that "for every song that made it onto the album", they "wrote at least four others, in various iterations", which gave options when they had to decide which songs to keep for the story.
 He also added that "Is That Alright?" became his favorite song which ultimately ended up on the soundtrack.
-The track is performed in the key of G major with a moderate tempo of 105 beats per minute in common time.
+The track is performed in the key of G flat major with a moderate tempo of 105 beats per minute in common time.
 It follows a chord progression of G–G/B–Em–C during the verses and G–Em–G/B-G during the chorus, and the vocals span from E_{3} to E_{5}.
 Gaga's singing style shifts from belting to soft whispers in the song.